How my Therapist Destroyed my Marriage Part 2

 This, to me, provides insight into why I have seen many marriages that were left for dead by other therapists that have subsequently been able to heal.
 I don’t want to believe that the initial hopeless assessment is a function of incompetent professionals or uncommitted couples.
 I do believe it’s the framework through which the relationships are addressed that makes the difference.

-Here’s what makes a good couples therapist different.
+Here’s what’s different about a good couples therapist.

 Ideally, couples should seek out a therapist who embraces a therapy model that emphasizes that the couple is the expert, not the therapist.
 Instead of advising or prescribing, the therapist focuses on creating enough safety in the session for the couple to do the work themselves.
 They speak to each other in a structured way of communicating that curbs reactivity and invites connection.
 The therapist guides the process, deepens the sharing, helps the listener really hear and have compassion for his/her spouse, but does not diagnose or take sides.